-Further, as from 2021, a conditional withholding tax of 25% in respect of interest payments to related parties in certain designated low-tax or non-cooperative jurisdictions (including payments made as part of abusive arrangements) applies.
+From 2021, a conditional withholding tax of 25.8% in respect of interest payments to related parties in certain designated low-tax or non-cooperative jurisdictions (including payments made as part of abusive arrangements) has applied.
 Special attention is required when transparent entities are used in the investment structure.
 The foregoing may require certain PE and VC funds to revisit their acquisition and financing structure for investments in The Netherlands.